Niall Maclean

 GDL (Commendation), City University

-B.Phil. in Philosophy, Balliol College, University of Oxford
+B.Phil. and D.Phil., Balliol College, University of Oxford

 Balliol College, University of Oxford: Snell Exhibition.

-University of Glasgow: Faculty of Arts Prize for best overall performance in finals by a male student, plus two further subject prizes.
+University of Glasgow: Faculty of Arts Prize for best overall performance in finals by a male student.

 Appointments & Memberships